 In the summer, check if you can find open-air screenings which pop up around the city as soon as the days get warmer.

-Glamping is the new way to enjoy nature with style
+Glamping is the new way to Enjoy Nature in Style

 Sydney’s world famous Taronga Zoo offers so-called Roar & Snore.
 Great for adventurers who would like to enjoy a night in an architecturally designed tent in the middle of the zoo.
 You will be sleeping just metres away from wild animals and can enjoy the most fantastic views (Taronga means “beautiful view”).
 Included is also a roast dinner in the main tent and close encounters with some of the zoo’s animals, in the evening and in the next morning.

 More glamping ideas in Sydney and surrounds can be found in this post here.

 Adriano Zumbo is probably one of the best known patissiers in Australia.
 His sugary creations are simply legendary.
 There are a couple of locations where you can pick up Zumbarons (there are incredible 40 flavours to choose from), cakes or hand crafted chocolates.
 Without doubt, your better half will be delighted!